amandaguglieri/hackinglife/docs/remove-bloatware.md

 # Remove bloatware from android phones

+First of all, make sure you have enabled Developer mode in your mobile.
+Afterward, enable "USB Debug mode" (Depuración USB in spanish).

 **1.** Connect mobile to computer with USB cable.

 **2.** Press "File Transfer" in mobile.